Peravia least gecko

-The Peravia least gecko (Sphaerodactylus ocoae) is a species of lizard in the family Sphaerodactylidae.
+The Peravia least gecko (Sphaerodactylus ocoae), also known commonly as the Ocoa geckolet, is a species of lizard in the family Sphaerodactylidae.
 The species is endemic to the Dominican Republic.

 Etymology

 The specific name, ocoae, refers to the Sierra de Ocoa mountain range.

-Geographic range
+Geographic distribution

-S. ocoae is found in Peravia Province, Dominican Republic.
+Sphaerodactylus ocoae is found in Peravia Province, Dominican Republic.

 Habitat

-The preferred habitat of S. ocoae is forest.
+The preferred habitat of Sphaerodactylus ocoae is forest.